BSB51915 | Diploma of Leadership and Management |

 Core Units

-It applies to managers who identify, analyse, synthesise and act on information from a range of sources and who deal with unpredictable problems.
-They use initiative and judgement to organise the work of self and others and plan, evaluate and co-ordinate the work of teams
+The unit applies to individuals who are managers and leaders required to identify, analyse, synthesise and act on information from a range of sources, and who deal with unpredictable problems as part of their job role.
+They use initiative and judgement to organise the work of self and others and plan, evaluate and co-ordinate the work of teams.

 This unit describes the skills and knowledge required to lead and manage effective workplace relationships.

-It applies to individuals in leadership or management who have a prominent role in establishing and managing processes and procedures to support workplace relationships taking into account the organisation's values, goals and cultural diversity.
+The unit applies to individuals in leadership or management positions who have a prominent role in establishing and managing processes and procedures to support workplace relationships.
+These individuals apply the values, goals and cultural diversity policies of the organisation.
+They use complex and diverse methods and procedures as well as a range of problem solving and decision making strategies, which require the exercise of considerable discretion and judgement.

-At this level work will normally be carried out within complex and diverse methods and procedures, which require the exercise of considerable discretion and judgement, using a range of problem solving and decision making strategies.
+The unit applies to individuals working at a managerial level who lead and build a positive culture within their work teams.
+At this level, work will normally be carried out using complex and diverse methods and procedures requiring the exercise of considerable discretion and judgement.
+It will also involve using a range of problem-solving and decision-making strategies.

 Elective Units